Frequently Asked Questions

 Can I reuse growing medium between crops?

-Coco coir: Can be reused once or twice if sterilized, but quality degrades.
+Coco coir: can be reused once or twice if sterilized, but quality degrades.
 Most growers compost used coco coir.

-Soil: Do not reuse.
+Soil: do not reuse.
 Compost spent soil and start fresh each time.

 What grow lights do you recommend for microgreens?

-The most important thing is consistency—microgreens need adequate, consistent light to develop thick stems, vibrant colors, and full flavor.
+The most important thing is consistency.
+Microgreens need adequate, consistent light to develop thick stems, vibrant colors, and full flavor.
 Inadequate light is the number one cause of leggy, pale, underwhelming microgreens.

 Do I need expensive grow lights, or will cheap LEDs work?